Games & Quizzes

 /ˈkäment/

 remark expressing opinion.
-Some things you say, giving opinions; remarks. express opinion.
+Some things you say, giving opinions; remarks.
+To say something that gives your opinion.

 /əˈfiSHəl/